Remove a Node From Carbonio Infrastructure#

 3. Install these Roles on other Nodes

-At this point you can start the removal procedure.
+You can now start the removal procedure.
 If you plan to remove more than one Node, execute the following steps for each Node.

 Step 1, leave Carbonio Mesh